-If you are filing for Chapter 7 bankruptcy, the trustee can take your nonexempt property and use it to pay your creditors.
-Bankruptcy exemptions protect your property in bankruptcy.
-If an asset is exempt, you can keep it.
-Each state (and the federal system) has a different set of bankruptcy exemptions.
-If you don’t want the trustee to take the money in your savings account, check your state’s exemption laws prior to filing your case to make sure you can exempt the funds.
-In most cases, you will have to use an exemption specifically designed for bank accounts or a wildcard exemption to protect your savings account.
+Each state decides the exemptions available for filers.
+If you don’t want the trustee to take the money in your savings account, check your state’s exemption laws before filing your case to make sure you can exempt the funds.
+In most cases, you will have to use an exemption specifically designed for bank accounts—and not many states allow filers to protect much cash—or a wildcard exemption that allows you to keep any property of your choosing to protect your savings account.

-You can usually spend the money on necessities such as food or rent, or use it to buy an exempt asset.
-For example, if you don’t have a car but your state has a motor vehicle exemption, you may be able to use the money to purchase a vehicle.
+You can usually spend the money on necessities such as food or rent, or use it to buy a necessary exempt asset.
+For instance, if you don’t have a car but your state has a motor vehicle exemption, you may be able to use the money to purchase a vehicle.

-However, keep in mind that excessive exemption planning can be construed as bankruptcy fraud (especially if it was not done in good faith).
+However, keep in mind that excessive exemption planning can be construed as bankruptcy fraud (especially if it wasn’t done in good faith).
 Each bankruptcy court has its own views regarding how much exemption planning is proper.
 As a result, consider talking to a knowledgeable bankruptcy attorney in your area prior to converting any nonexempt assets into exempt ones.